yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 2: some questions are "optional"---you are suggested but not required to do, and doing them does not get bonus.**

-**NOTE 3: bonus questions should be completed (almost) independently.**

-**NOTE 4: students registering in the session starting from June 5th should NOT work on below exercises as there could be nontrivial update.**
+**NOTE 3: Students registering for the Week 7 session should not work on the exercises below without prior notice, as there might be significant updates.**

 ### Course Intro & background review